Introduction to Binary search tree insertion

 Every node in the Binary Search Tree contains a value with which to compare the inserting value.
 Create an InsertNode function that takes the pointer of the node and the value to be inserted and returns the updated node.

 Step2.
 Now in this also root node is not NULL so we compare the inserting with a root node.
 The root node value is 21.
 Compare with inserting value 18.
-Now inserting a value is smaller than the root node value.
-So this time we recursively call InsertNode and pass the left child of root and the inserting value.
+Now insert a value that is smaller than the root node value.
+So this time we recursively call InsertNode and pass the left child of the root and the inserting value.
 It will return the updated left child of the root node.

 Step 4.
 So like this all recursive calls will complete and to check the inserting value, we perform Inorder traversal on this Binary Search Tree and It should return all values in sorted order.